tannerjfco/dcfg/README.md

 #### The Attributes available to the Task Set are:

   -	name
        A descriptor that will be used to call this Task Set

   -	env
       A list of key => value paris that can be templated into the values of tasks. env values that are uppercase and start with a `$` wo;; be replaced with values from env vars on teh host.

   -	user (not implemented yet)
       Will allow you to set the user the Task Set shoudl be run as.

   -	workdir
       Allows you to run the entire Task Set from a specified directory.

   -	tasks
       A list of task objects taht define what this Task Set does when executed.

 #### A task can contain these default attributes:

   -	name
        name of the task

   -	dest
        what this action will be performed on

   -	workdir
        where this action will be called from

   -	wait
        how long to wait before this action is called

   -	repeat
        how many times to run this action

   -	ignore
        ignore failures or not

 ##### The type of a task is defined by the `action` field.

 This field's value is defined by eash plugin which imlpementes its own action.
-For instance, the two currently existing plugins implement these actions:
+For instance, the four currently existing plugins implement these actions:

   - command
        Runs an arbitrary bash command.
 No piping allowed for now.

   - write
        Writes a string or text block to file.
 Can use env vars.

- - Replace
+  - replace
        Replace a string with another in a file.
 Works with regex.

+  - config
+       Add or change values in a config file

 These actions when defined in the drud.yaml look like this:

-command:
+###### command:

 ```
   - name: generic bash command